 Once the parties have agreed that one party will pay child support – or a judge has made the determination that, based upon the child’s best interests and other factors set forth in Texas law, support is appropriate – the support amount must then be calculated.
-Texas Family Code Chapter 154 deals specifically with child support.
-It is there that the state’s guidelines for calculating support amounts are found, and it is there that the changes that went into effect on September 1 have an impact.
+Texas Family Code 154 deals specifically with child support.
+It is there that Texas child support guidelines for calculating support amounts are found, and it is there that the changes that went into effect on September 1 have an impact.

 Subchapter B, starting at Section 154.061 of the child support laws, gives judges detailed information about the types of income that will be considered for child support payment purposes and what types are not to be included in an income determination.
 For example, state funds paid for the care of a foster child, and accounts receivable for the potential payer’s business, are not considered income for the purpose of establishing support obligations.